pprcht/irmsd/README.md

 <br>

 A simple application example is seen below.
 Here, we have two copies of the same conformer of a drug molecule.
-Both have entirely random atom order, and are randomly rotated, as seen in the side-by-side coordinate blocks. iRMSD is capable of aligning the structures and restoring the correct atom order.
+Both have entirely random atom order, and are randomly rotated, as seen in the side-by-side coordinate blocks. iRMSD is capable of aligning the structures (i.e., determine **U**) and restoring the correct atom order (i.e., determine **P**).

 <table>
   <tr>